Gaur: Ecology and behaviour

 Where gaur have not been disturbed, they are basically diurnal.
 In other areas, they have become largely nocturnal due to human impact on the forest.
 In central India, they are most active at night, and are rarely seen in the open after 8 o'clock in the morning.
 During the dry season, herds congregate and remain in small areas, dispersing into the hills with the arrival of the monsoon.
 While gaur depend on water for drinking, they do not seem to bathe or wallow.

 In January and February, gaur live in small herds of eight to 11 individuals, one of which is a bull.
 In April or May, more bulls may join the herd for mating, and individual bulls may move from herd to herd, each mating with many cows.
 In May or June, they leave the herd and may form herds of bulls only or live alone.
 Herds wander 2–5 km each day.
 Each herd has a nonexclusive home range, and sometimes herds may join in groups of 50 or more.

 Gaur herds are led by an old adult female, the matriarch.
 Adult males may be solitary.
 During the peak of the breeding season, unattached males wander widely in search of receptive females.
 No serious fighting between males has been recorded, with size being the major factor in determining dominance.
 Males make a mating call of clear, resonant tones which may carry for more than 1.6 km.
 Gaur have also been known to make a whistling snort as an alarm call, and a low, cow-like moo.

-In some regions in India where human disturbance is minor, the gaur is very timid and shy despite their great size and power.
+In some regions in India where human disturbance is minor, the gaur is very timid and shy despite its great size and power.
 When alarmed, gaur crash into the jungle at a surprising speed.
 However, in Southeast Asia and South India, where they are used to the presence of humans, gaur are said by locals to be very bold and aggressive.
 They are frequently known to go into fields and graze alongside domestic cattle, sometimes killing them in fights.
 Gaur bulls may charge without provocation, especially during summer, when the intense heat and parasitic insects make them more short-tempered than usual.
 To warn other members of its herd of approaching danger, the gaur lets out a high whistle for help.